 This Operator's Manual contains warning headings which alert the user to check for hazardous conditions.
 These appear throughout this manual where applicable, and are defined below.
 To ensure the safety of operating performance of this instrument, these instructions must be adhered to.
+This product has been designed to meet UL 61010-1 requirements at 600V, Category III.

-Narning, refer to accompanying documents.
+Warning, refer to accompanying documents.